nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 - <a href="#user-content-useful-modules-from-nvda-core">Useful modules from NVDA core</a>
   - <a href="#user-content-list-of-useful-nvda-core-modules-and-methods">List of useful NVDA core modules and methods</a>
   - <a href="#user-content-example-1-am-i-on-the-right-app-where-the-focus-is-located">Example 1: am I on the right app where the focus is located?</a>
-  - <a href="#user-content-example-2-display-a-message-on-a-browse-mode-document">Example 2: Display a message on a browse mode document</a>
+  - <a href="#user-content-example-2-display-a-message-in-a-browse-mode-document">Example 2: Display a message in a browse mode document</a>
   - <a href="#user-content-example-3-announce-the-automation-id-of-a-uia-object">Example 3: Announce the automation ID of a UIA object</a>
   - <a href="#user-content-example-4-send-keystrokes">Example 4: Send keystrokes</a>
   - <a href="#user-content-example-5-stop-speech-whenever-screen-content-changes-if-dynamic-content-change-announcement-is-off">Example 5: Stop speech whenever screen content changes if dynamic content change announcement is off</a>